 - ½ shallot, finely diced

-- 2 – inch fresh ginger, finely minced
+- 2 -inch knob of ginger, finely minced

 - 1 teaspoon kosher salt